okta/okta-mobile-swift/README.md

 * An Okta account, called an _organization_ (sign up for a free [developer organization](https://developer.okta.com/signup) if you need one).
 * An Okta Application configured as a Native App.
 Use Okta's administrator console to create the application by following the wizard and using default properties.
 * Xcode 13.x, targeting one of the supported platforms and target versions (see the [Support Policy][support-policy] below).

+For examples of how this SDK can be utilized, please refer to the [sample applications](Samples) included within this repository.

 ## Install